allamo123/laravel-grapes/README.md

 Go to public/css/laravel-grapes.css and start Customizing Laravel Grapes Builder style sheet As You Wish.

 ## Translations
-Each text component have translation input trait for your languages that you were defined in [config/lg.php](#go-to-configlgphp) like the example below you will find Ar Local and Es Local .<br>
+Each text component have translation input trait for your languages that you were defined in [config/lg.php](#go-to-configlgphp),  In the example below you will find Ar Local and Es Local .<br>

 <p align="left"><img src="./screenshots/translation-screenshot.png" width="790"></p><br>